by Rachel Smith

 10 November 2017

 Howdy-doody!
 Only weeks to go til Christmas, and we’re doing something a little different with the Gift Guide this year.
-In the past, we’ve trawled local and overseas stores for cool stuff, but this year we’re staying local and letting you know about some of the great online stores and brands you might not have heard about.
+In the past, we’ve trawled overseas stores for cool stuff, but this year we’re staying local and letting you know about some of the great online stores and brands you might not have heard about.
 Some are focussed on sustainability, but all are about creating functional and beautiful products.
 Hope these give you some good ideas – either for yourself or someone you love.
 And thanks to the companies below who’ve gone the extra mile to offer Xmas discounts for RL readers.

 Pero Dove Bookmark from Gingerfinch, $24 I’m a huge fan of this Aussie store, which has heaps of luxe stuff for the home office, like card holders and bookends (if you want to splash out, or give Santa some ideas for your stocking).
 But my all-time favourite things here?
 These 3D printed polyamide bookmarks, made in the Netherlands by a Dutch brand, Studio Macura.
 Available in heaps of colours and animals!
 The lovely peeps at Gingerfinch are offering RL members 15 percent off using the code BOOKWORM15.